-All organizations undergo change to stay relevant in the marketplace and adapt to scale.
+Organizations undergo change to stay relevant in the marketplace and adapt to scale.
 Over time, businesses have to respond to internal and external forces that drive change, including modifying employment and leadership positions, rethinking teams and department structures, and updating operating systems and processes.
-To facilitate smooth transitions across all of these, organizations need change management teams.
+To facilitate smooth transitions across all of these, organizations utilize change management teams.

 These teams often need change management consultants.